|Nutrition Facts (per serving)|

-The lovely bread sauce is now considered and essential of the Christmas table, and the perfect accompaniment to the turkey yet no threat to a strident Cranberry Sauce.
+The lovely bread sauce is now considered an essential of the Christmas table, and the perfect accompaniment to the turkey yet no threat to a strident cranberry sauce.
 Bread sauce is delicious with all components of the traditional Christmas lunch, dip a crisp, hot roast potato into the sauce and tell me it is not delicious.

-- 1 onion, peeled and studded with 6 cloves
+1 medium onion, peeled and studded with 6 cloves

 The onion is too delicious to discard.
 Always remove the cloves before proceeding.

-Chop the onion into thin strips and add to the gravy to help impart flavour.
+Chop the onion into thin strips and add to the gravy to help impart flavor.
 Or the onion can be chopped into quarters and served alongside the roast.
 It will even freeze well.